 there were many young children who traveled to other regions to make a

 living.
-I would take the train from Suncheon, South
+I would take the train from Suncheon, South Pyongan

-Pyongan Province to Kimchaek,
+Province to Kimchaek, North Hamkyung

-North Hamkyung Province and sell goods.
-I was an
+Province and sell goods.
+I was an ‘itinerant merchant.’
+I would bring an empty bag from home, buy

-back to Kimchaek and sell them there, then buy
+notebooks in Suncheon, go back to Kimchaek and sell

-cheap salt in Kimchaek, and sell it in Suncheon.
-A bag full of salt weighed approximately
+sell it in Suncheon.
+A bag full of salt weighed approximately 15kg.
+Whenever I rode the train, there were 6 or

-that way.
 Some children died from falling or from being electrocuted.”
 WERE THERE MANY SUCH

 CHILDREN IN NORTH KOREA AT THE TIME? - “There were a lot of street children (kotjebi) that had to get by without any help.
 There would